kryptokrona/kryptokrona-wallet-backend-js/README.md

 ### Things To Note

 By default, coinbase transactions are not scanned.
-This is due to the sync process taking quite a long time with the less efficient JavaScript crypto code, and the majority of people not having solo mined any blocks.
+This is due to the majority of people not having solo mined any blocks.

 If you wish to enable coinbase transaction scanning, run this line of code:

 ```javascript
 wallet.scanCoinbaseTransactions(true);
 ```

 ## Building (For Developers)